sillsdev/TheCombine/README.md

 Launches the test runners to calculate the test coverage of the front and back ends of the app.

+## `npm lint`

+Runs ESLint on the codebase to detect code problems that should be fixed.

 ## `npm run build`

 Builds the app for production to the `build` folder.<br>